brightics/studio/README.md

 	/brightics-studio/brightics-server : core home
 	/brightics-studio/visual-analytics : GUI home
 	/brightics-studio/lib : external libs

+### Addtional Info
+DO NOT USE Alzip for extracting because it does not support directory name longer than 256chars.<br>
+Please use 7zip or Bandizip instead.

 ### Launch
 Go to unzipped directory and run.